syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/selection/column-selection.md

 >The `clearColumnSelection` method is applicable when the selection [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridSelectionSettings.html#Syncfusion_EJ2_Grids_GridSelectionSettings_Type) is set to **Multiple** or **Single**.

-In the following example, it demonstrates how to clear column selection by calling the `clearColumnSelection` method in the button click event.
+In the following example, it demonstrates how to clear column selection by calling the `clearColumnSelection` method in the button `onclick` event.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}